-In school year 2013-14, there were 4,502 students enrolled in the state of Florida's charter technical career centers: First Coast Technical College (FCTC) and Lake Technical College (LTC) representing 4.4 percent of total career center (charter and public non-charter technical career center) headcount.
-Forty-three percent (three of seven) of the charter centers' adult education programs and 49 percent (17 of 35) of their career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
+In school year 2014-15, there were 3,942 students enrolled in the state of Florida's charter technical career centers First Coast Technical College (FCTC) and Lake Technical College (LTC) representing 3.7 percent of total career center (charter and public non-charter technical career center) headcount.
+Forty-three percent (three of seven) of the charter centers' adult education programs and 63 percent (22 of 35) of their career certificate (also known as Postsecondary Adult Vocational or PSAV) programs performed better than the average public non-charter technical career center.
 FCTC and LTC performed below the average public non-charter technical career center for their apprenticeship programs.
-FCTC have a higher percentage of minority and female students than the average non-charter career center, but geography and program offerings appear to explain these differences.
-In comparison, LTC have a lower percentage of students with demonstrated need (Pell grants) than LTC and the average public non-charter technical career center.
+FCTC and LTC have a lower percentage of minority and female students respectively than the average non-charter career center, but location and program offerings appear to explain these differences.
+Regarding socioeconomic status, FCTC had a higher percentage of students with demonstrated financial need (Pell grants) than LTC and the average public non-charter technical career center.